 A Guide to Digital Asset Trading

-In a world where everything is going digital, it's no surprise that digital assets are on the rise.
-Retail and institutional investors alike are interested in the potential for digital assets to revolutionise traditional finance.
+In a world where everything is going digital, it's no surprise that digital assets are becoming mainstream.
+Retail and institutional investors alike are already harnessing the potential for digital assets to revolutionise traditional finance, with practices such as tokenization.
 Digital assets present novel investment opportunities as well as innovative stores of value and mediums of exchange.

 But what are digital assets, and why are they so important?
 In this article, we will guide you through what digital assets are, their various types, and why they’re important.